robstave/Meowcards/README.md

 ## Related

-- [Meowmorize App](https://github.com/robstave/meowmorize) - The flashcard application these cards are designed for
+- [Meowmorize App](https://github.com/robstave/meowmorize) - The flashcard application these cards are designed for.But you can just use them as is as well I suppose.